bkshepard/fireside/README.md

 A) Internet radio streaming:

 *Caregivers select a list of internet streaming channels (radio, books, news, etc.) and maintain the list on a Google Drive spreadsheet.
-*The player simply downloads these channel addresses and switches to these selected channels with each press of the player's button.
+*The player simply downloads these channel addresses and switches to these selected channels with each press of the player's headset button.
 *The advantage is that caregivers can select and maintain this list remotely, personalizing the content stream for the user.

 B) Time, weather, personal information: